 It’s a bit naive to think you’ll go from just starting out to doubling or tripling your income.
 Again, if it were that easy, everyone would be doing it.

 8. Where are the best places to get copywriting clients to work for when you’re brand new?

 Start with friends, relatives, personal contacts and small business owners.

 9. How do I handle the lack of college degrees and impress a manager in HR to hire me as a work at home freelancer?

 You’re usually not dealing with an HR person.
-If you’re working with a small business that needs help with marketing, you’re probably dealing with the owner.
+If you’re a contractor/freelance copywriter working with a small business that needs help with marketing, you’re probably dealing with the owner or manager.
 Most people won’t care if you are working from home as long as you do a good job and meet their deadline.

 Depends on the client and their needs.
 If a deadline is unrealistic, I tell the client that right up front.
 They can then choose to go elsewhere.
 It doesn’t happen often.

 Most clients do, however, request fast turnarounds.
 The quicker you get their marketing copy written, presumably the sooner they’ll start making sales.
 And from your viewpoint, the faster you complete their copywriting assignment, the sooner you can invoice the client and go on to the next job.

 11. What is the best way to deal with clients if there’s not enough time to conduct extensive research before copywriting their project?